devuri/wpframework/docs/src/guide/installation.md

 Once your web server is serving the Raydium project, navigate to your site's URL in a web browser.
 You should be greeted with the WordPress installation wizard.
 Follow the steps to select a language, set up your WordPress admin account, and complete the installation.

+> [!TIP]
+> In Raydium, the `public` directory serves as the default document root, housing the main entry point and other publicly accessible assets of your application.
+Recognizing the need for flexibility, Raydium allows you to customize this setup by altering the document root to better fit your project’s requirements or security measures.

+## Change the Public Directory
+Modifying the public directory can be essential for various reasons, including:

+1. **Enhanced Security**: Adjusting the location of your public directory can help protect sensitive files and directories from unauthorized public access, bolstering your application's security.

+2. **Organizational Preferences**: Different organizations may have unique preferences for how they structure their projects.
+Changing the public directory can align the project structure with these organizational standards.

+3. **Integration Needs**: Adjusting your directory structure might be necessary to accommodate the integration with other systems or services, particularly when these systems impose specific directory requirements.

+### Steps to Change the Public Directory

+Changing the public directory in Raydium involves several clear steps:

+1. **Select a New Directory**: Identify a suitable name and location within your project for the new public directory.

+2. **Create or Modify the Directory**: If it does not already exist, establish the new directory at the chosen location.
+Transfer necessary files such as `index.php`, assets, and `.htaccess` (for Apache servers) from the existing `public` directory to the new one.

+3. **Update the Composer Configuration**:
+    - Adjust the `wordpress-install-dir` in your `composer.json` file to the new directory path.
+    - Update the `installer-paths` to reflect changes in the directory for themes, plugins, and must-use plugins.
+For example:
+      ```json
+      "extra": {
+          "wordpress-install-dir": "webroot/wp",
+          "installer-paths": {
+              "webroot/content/mu-plugins/{$name}/": ["type:wordpress-muplugin"],
+              "webroot/content/plugins/{$name}/": ["type:wordpress-plugin"],
+              "webroot/content/themes/{$name}/": ["type:wordpress-theme"]
+          }
+      }
+      ```

+4. **Adjust Application Configuration**: Update configurations in your `app.php` or any relevant configuration files to reflect the new directory structure.
+For instance, change the `web_root` path:
+    ```php
+    'directory' => [
+        'web_root' => 'webroot', // previously 'public'
+        ...
+    ],
+    ```

+5. **Reconfigure the Web Server**: Depending on your setup (Apache, Nginx, built-in PHP server), update the web server configuration to point to the new public directory.

+6. **Test the Changes**: After making these updates, thoroughly test your application to ensure everything functions correctly.
+Verify that the server accurately serves the pages and that all resources load properly.

+> You can tailor the directory structure of your Raydium project to meet your specific needs, while maintaining its full functionality and enhancing its security.
+This flexibility is one of the many features that make Raydium a robust framework for developing scalable and secure WordPress applications.

 ## What's Next?

 After completing the installation, you're ready to start developing with Raydium.
 Explore the Raydium documentation to learn about its features, including modular architecture, enhanced security, and streamlined development workflow.